aschombe/C-Script/README.md

 ## Todo
 - [ ] REBIULD FROM THE GROUND UP WITH BETTER SEPARATION OF COMPONENTS AND TAPE BASED INTERPRETATION
+- [ ] Stack overflow errors for recursion and variable stack
 - [ ] Put print statement output after the output for the line being interpreted
 - [ ] Support for code spanning multiple lines
 - [ ] Loops (while (giving me a headache))